-Today, they’re some of the most powerful men in the world, leading top enterprises that are known to most people on earth.
+At the time of writing they are aming the most powerful men in the world, leading top enterprises that are known to most people on earth.
 The world’s biggest CEOs are cashing in on billions yearly, but also leading their companies to being the most successful around.
 Having examined their roots, we discovered that each self-made man had a story to tell.
 Most worked for minimum wage at some point, from selling magazines to serving in the US army.

 Here’s What We Found…

-Bill Gates, CEO of Microsoft and ranking at a net worth of US$ 80 billion, has a different biography.
+Bill Gates, CEO of Microsoft and ranking at a net worth of US $75 billion, has a different biography.
 He was born to a rather prominent lawyer and a very competitive family.
 He was intended to have a similar law career, but took an interest in programming instead.

 At age 13, Bill Gates had written his first computer program on a General Electric machine.

 Gates went on to study programming and source codes at Harvard, developing algorithms.
 He dropped out of Harvard after meeting Steve Ballmer and Paul Allen, and started his own software company – Microsoft.
 The rest is history.